 “We’ve been doing this for a long time,” Lane said.
 “You might think an appointment is a simple thing, but the reality is there are many, many layers to what we do.”

-Zillow, on the other hand, has said it will leave ShowingTime’s data privacy policies in place.
+Zillow responded to those concerns by saying it would leave ShowingTime’s data privacy policies in place.

 “Your buyer and seller data entered in ShowingTime are yours and may not be misappropriated for any other use,” Cooper explained.
 “The showing history on your properties will not be provided to anyone other than you and, if you request, your client.”

-“My feeling is that Sentri is going to be able to grow quickly because they’re well funded, they’re associated with the National Association of Realtors, and they already had a seat at the table,” Geller said, referring to one of the up-and-coming platforms (see below for more on them).
+“My feeling is that Sentri is going to be able to grow quickly because they’re well funded, they’re associated with the National Association of Realtors, and they already had a seat at the table,” Geller told Inman last year, referring to one of the up-and-coming platforms (see below for more on them).
 “I think they probably have the best opportunity.”

 For his part, Lane said the acquisition should support ShowingTime’s growth.
 The company specifically wants to improve its mobile app and build multilingual capabilities, among other goals.